 |If you're still learning to "read the surf," one of the best things you can do is watch where the locals fish.|

-Watch where the locals fish; if you see a cluster of six guys down the beach a ways, clustered together with about 18 long rods sitting in sand spikes, then you can bet they know what they're doing and they've picked the right spot.
+Watching where the locals fish; if you see a cluster of six guys down the beach, clustered together with about 18 long rods sitting in sand spikes, then you can bet they know what they're doing and they've picked the right spot.
 Move closer and observe, but don't crowd them.
 Study the water and wave breaks in front of them.
 Inquire when the local tide will be "right."
 They probably won't be there for a dead-low tide, unless they're socializing.
-Incoming tides are often best, especially early in the morning, when the light is low and gamefish prowl close to the beach.
-Early is good, because families with their joyful kids haven't arrived yet; that won't happen until at least 10 a.m. during weekends, maybe later.
+Incoming tides are often best, especially early in the morning, when the light is low and gamefish prowl close to the sand.
+Early is also good because families with their joyful kids haven't arrived yet; that won't happen until at least 10 a.m. during weekends, and often later.

 |Seatrout also feed in the surf, but you'll need the smaller 7-foot rod for throwing plugs and spoons to these fish.|

-The big surf rods are set into sand spikes, which are PVC pipes some 3 to 4 feet long, sharpened at one end, and about 2-1/4 inches in diameter.
+The big surf rods are set into sand spikes, which are metal spikes or PVC pipes some 3 to 4 feet long, sharpened at one end, and about 2-1/4 inches in diameter.
 These are driven into the sand and provide a stable platform for your rods.
-Refrain from using buckets or coolers, that won't stop a rod from being pulled down into sand or water.
-Why?
-The last thing you want is one of those fine reels falling into gritty sand or worse, saltwater and sand.
-Both are very bad for reels.
-Watching a surf rod pulled out to sea by a big fish can be a bummer, as well.
+Refrain from using buckets or coolers for this purpose, because they won't stop a rod from being pulled down into sand or water.
+The last thing you want is one of those fine reels falling into gritty sand and saltwater.
+Both are very hard on reels.
+Watching a surf rod getting pulled out to sea by a big fish can be a bummer, as well.

 Set the reel's drag light when using regular J hooks and stay close by, because you have to react quickly when a fish hits and set the hook.
-With Kahle or circle hooks, fish hook themselves.
+With Kahle or circle hooks, the fish hook themselves.
 That means with a strike, you can take your time and set your coffee down.
-Just be sure the drag is set with several pounds of pressure — you want a nice bend in that rod, so the fish gets hooked.
+Just be sure the drag is set with several pounds of pressure — you want a nice bend in that rod, so the fish hooks himself.

 Terminal Fishing Gear

-Favorite leaders and hooks vary from one region to another, and the nearest small tackle shop or anglers on the beach can shed light on this.
-You basically want a leader a little tougher than your casting line, perhaps rigged with two baited hooks that at least partially set themselves — such as Kahle hooks — that certainly works best on pompano and probably a variety of other fish.
+Favorite leaders and hooks vary from one region to another, and the nearest small tackle shop or serious anglers on the beach can shed light on this.
+You basically want a leader somewhat tougher than your casting line, perhaps rigged with two baited hooks that at least partially set themselves — such as Kahle hooks — that certainly works best on pompano and a variety of other fish.

 When after a variety of smaller fish, then the usual frozen shrimp, squid or cut bait will work.
 If you specialize in pompano, be prepared to dig your own mole crabs (sand fleas) from wet beach sand, preferably using a rake designed for that task.

-Keep your bait fresh and snug in an icechest, something most fish will appreciate.
-Stinky bait and circling flies is no way to go through life.
+Keep your bait fresh and snug in an ice chest or cooler, something most fish will appreciate.

 Artificial Fishing Baits

 As for artificial baits, carry a small selection.
-Spoons are always good, and topwater plugs in fairly calm weather are great on feeding fish.
-Several mullet-imitation lures are invaluable, especially during the fall mullet run, when all good finger mullet point their noses south, running in huge schools towards Florida.
+Artifical baits such as spoons are always good, and fishing with topwater plugs in fairly calm weather are great on feeding fish.
+Mullet-imitation lures are useful, especially during the fall mullet run, when all good finger mullet point their noses south, running in huge schools towards the southern latitudes.
 This draws attention from countless predators, and these feeding frenzies can be spotted from afar, either from whitewater action or diving pelicans and terns.
-The first good cold front of autumn usually triggers this scene.
+The first good cold front of autumn usually triggers this action.